philippoehrlein/typo-and-paste/README.md

 #### `characters`

 Define the characters to be displayed by the plugin.
-The default characters are provided, but you can extend or override them:
+The default characters are provided, but you can override them.
+Additonaly you can use 'lang' to display a group of characters depending on the page language.

 ```php
 'philippoehrlein.typo-and-paste' => [